Frequently Asked Questions - Interesting Things with JC

 How extensive is the podcast library?

-The archive includes over 1600 episodes and continues to expand as new content is released.
+The archive includes more than 1600 episodes and continues to expand.

 Has the podcast received recognition or awards?